How to plan a loft conversion

 • Look for other conversions on your street: If similar houses on your street have loft conversions, it's a good indicator that you can convert your loft as well.

-• Work out if your building is protected: If you live in a listed building or an area of outstanding natural beauty, it will be much harder for you to get permission to convert your loft.
+• Work out if your building is protected: If you live in a listed building or an area of outstanding natural beauty (AONB), it'll be much harder for you to get permission to convert your loft.

 • Make sure you can create an access point: You will need to ensure there is space for a staircase leading up to your loft.